ST12345678910/Portfolio-React/README.md

 <img src="https://img.shields.io/badge/License-MIT-blue.svg">

 ## Description
- Responive portfolio utilizing an SPA framework, that allows for easy modification and updating of the content.
+Responsive portfolio utilizing an SPA framework, that allows for easy modification and updating of the content.

 ## Table of Contents
 - [Installation](#installation)